 Be more responsive

 It’s easy to see at a glance when your teams are least responsive.
-This will highlight any significant gaps in your support roster:
+You can view this in the Median time to response per hour section - this will highlight any significant gaps in your support roster.

 Pro tip: If you spot a drop in responsiveness during lunch hours, you might split your team’s lunch period into two groups that have lunch at separate times so you can ensure full cover during working hours.